-State-owned Isif, the successor to the old National Pension Reserve Fund, is investing €25 million in the plan, while Fine Grain has sourced a similar amount, mainly from high net worth investors in Asia.
+State-owned ISIF, the successor to the old National Pension Reserve Fund, is investing €25 million in the plan, while Fine Grain has sourced a similar amount, mainly from high net worth investors in Asia.

 The €50 million will be likely be topped up with a similar amount of debt, and invested in business parks, industrial properties and logistics facilities aimed at multinational companies in Ireland, as well as local businesses.

-It has already acquired two properties in Ireland with sitting tenants, one in the East Point business park in Dublin and another in Parkmore West business park in Galway.
+It has already acquired two commercial properties in Ireland with sitting tenants, one in the East Point business park in Dublin and another in Parkmore West business park in Galway.

-Fine Grain property Ireland says it is seeking to acquire “under-invested and under-managed” commercial facilities in Ireland, which it will upgrade.
+Fine Grain property Ireland says it is seeking to acquire “under-invested and under-managed” commercial property in Ireland, which it will upgrade.
 It intends to then manage these properties, as well as its new builds, for the long term after all develpment work has been completed.